Shytaani/bbs-api/README.md

 ```

 3. execute SQL below and create table `message`.
+※This step is optional.
+The table is created automatically by hibernate.
 ```
 CREATE TABLE message (
     id BIGINT NOT NULL PRIMARY KEY,